gnadgnaoh/BShieldExperimentation/docs/DETECTION.md

 ## Maps detection

-BShield also detect whenever maps contains lineage or injection or not.
-With this we can check from [Native Detector](https://dl.reveny.me/) (Found Injection Detecton or LineageOS Detected (14) from what I remembered) or do example command:
+BShield can also detect whether the memory maps contain traces of **LineageOS** or injection-related entries.

+You can verify this using the **Native Detector** tool ([download](https://dl.reveny.me/)).

+For example, it may report "Injection Detection" or "LineageOS Detected (14)".
+Alternatively, you can check manually with:

 ```sh
 cat /proc/self/maps | grep "lineage"
 ```

-For solution, is quite hard to hide so you may need to changes the AOSP / Pixel based custom rom to avoid this lineage trace.
+**Bypassing maps detection:**

+Hiding these entries is difficult.
+To avoid LineageOS traces, you may need to modify your AOSP/Pixel-based custom ROM.

+**Here is some solution:**
-If you have kernel with KernelSU + SuSFS (SUS_MAP enabled), you can add the leaked map in sus map path (using [sidex's susfs module](https://github.com/sidex15/susfs4ksu-module))
+- If your kernel supports KernelSU + SuSFS (with SUS_MAP enabled), you can add the leaked map paths to the SuSFS map list.

-If you're using font module, is neccessary to remove it or just out it's path to SUS_MAP like I said above
+- If you're using font module, it may also leak map entries.
+Remove it or add its paths to SUS_MAP as mentioned above.

-You maybe can try Pedro's TreatWheel module to hide not I don't think it's really working and yes it will need ReZygisk build to operate
+- You can also try Pedro's TreatWheel module to hide maps, but its effectiveness is limited and it requires a ReZygisk build to operate.

-## Enforcing Status
+## Enforcing status

-This is the classic detection on most of the app.
-Now I really don't recommended to use custom rom with **permissive selinux** since it's insecure in this modern day.
+This is a common detection used by many applications.
+It is strongly recommended **not** to use a custom ROM with **permissive SELinux**, as it is considered insecure by modern standards.

-If you're using rom with **permissive selinux**, you may experience with some attacks.
-BSheild also required **SElinux** to be **Enforced** respectfully
+If your ROM is running with **permissive SELinux**, certain attacks may be possible.
+BShield requires **SELinux** to be set to **Enforced** to function properly.

+**Solution:**
+- Set SELinux to **Enforcing**
+- Use a kernel or ROM with **Enforcing SELinux**

-## Android package name detection
+## Package name detection

-Another classic detection from most of app, it will read the list of app to see which app is for root users
+Another classic detection used by many applications, BShield checks the installed app list to identify apps commonly associated with root access.

-Some list of app that BShield detected right now (it will have more app but since I only have tested this app, you can ask me to update in issues tab):
+Below is the list of apps that BShield currently detects (there may be more; these are only the ones confirmed through testing.
+Feel free to request updates in the Issues tab):

 ```txt
 com.rifsxd.ksunext